jTucker583/cusub2.1/docs/Teleoperation.md

 - Max forward thrust: 1900
 - Max backward thrust: 1080
 - Neutral thrust: 1490

+(Maestro.md)=
 Note, when sending PWM values to the motors through the Pololu Mini Maestro, we need to multiply the values by four.
-More documentation on the Maestro can be found here.
+More documentation on the Maestro can be found [here](Maestro.md).